Is a Direct Sales or MLM Business Right for You?

 What are your business goals?

 Are you just looking to make a few extra bucks so you can supplement your income?
-Or do you want your direct selling to provide your main income?
+Or do you want your direct sales to provide your main income?
 Or something in between?

-That’s one of the attractions of MLM; how well you do depends on your own efforts.
+That’s one of the attractions of direct sales; how well you do depends on your own efforts.

 You Have to Like Selling

-Direct selling is not for the shy and retiring.
+Direct sales is not for the shy and retiring.
 You have to be willing to get out there.
-And no, not just out there as in onto the Internet.
+And no, not just out there as in onto the internet.
 As in face-to-face, person-to-person, door-to-door.
-That’s how 70% of direct sales happened in 2013 according to the Direct Selling Association.
+That’s how 72% of direct sales happened in 2016 according to the Direct Selling Association.

 Unless you are blessed with thousands of friends, you have to be the kind of person who is comfortable conversing with strangers.